This article covers getting to the summative assessment marksheet, how to add marks and some troubleshooting tips if you can't add marks.

 To add a comment click on the comment cell and a pop-up window will appear for you to type your comment into.

-Troubleshooting - Why can the teacher not input assessment marks?
+Troubleshooting - Why can the teacher not add marks?

 Still struggling to access your assessments?
 Contact your school admin and get them to try the troubleshooting tips below.